zhmz90/GeneMisc.jl/README.md

 This project is under active developing, if you encountered any troubles, open an issue please.

+I am refactoring this package now, any suggestion is more than welcome.

 ### What can GeneMisc do now?
 * Given a location,  find gene.
 * Given a location,  find nearest gene name and exon number.